Kylie Jenner Accused Of Boob Job: Did She Admit To Being Made Of Plastic? [Rumors]

 Some questioned when she was going to admit to the boob job and others just outright accused her of getting one.
 Kylie did have a few individuals light up Twitter with more positive remarks regarding her alleged boob job as well.

 Have you had a chance to take a closer look at the Barbie photo shoot picture Kylie Jenner shared on Instagram?
 Can you see the vertical line so many people have drawn attention to?
 Do you think it is, in fact, a scar because she has had a boob job in the past?
-Share your thoughts on the latest controversy surrounding whether or not Kyle Jenner has had a boob job in the comment’s section found near the bottom of the page.
+Share your thoughts on the latest controversy surrounding whether or not Kyle Jenner has had a boob job in the comments section found near the bottom of the page.

 [Featured Image by Gerardo Mora/Getty Images for Sugar Factory American Brasserie]